Nathalie Cabrol: Early life and career

 Cabrol was born near Paris, France.
 She attended Nanterre University and the Sorbonne (master's degree; Ph.D., 1991).
 In 1986 she became the first person to extensively study the Gusev Crater on Mars.
 She attracted the interest and praise of Valery Barsukov of the Soviet Academy of Sciences, who invited her to Moscow to give a lecture.

-Between 1985 and 1994 Cabrol conducted planetary geology research with her husband, Edmond Grin, at the Paris-Sorbonne University and Observatoire de Paris-Meudon of France.
+Between 1985 and 1994 Cabrol conducted planetary geology research with her husband, Edmond A. Grin, at the Paris-Sorbonne University and Observatoire de Paris-Meudon of France.
 As their lab was being shut down in 1994, a visit from NASA scientist Christopher McKay resulted in Cabrol's move to the US that same year as a NASA postdoctoral researcher.
 She and her husband remained in the country and became US citizens.
 Cabrol was the spokesperson for the selection of Gusev crater as the landing location of NASA's Spirit rover on Mars.
 In 1998, she became a NASA contractor through the SETI Institute, continued her Mars research there and was elevated on 7 August 2015 to the director of the Carl Sagan Center.